Chien-Tzu Cheng

 Home pregnancy tests give early fertility information and help women make timely family-planning decisions.
 This paper studies how the introduction of home pregnancy tests in the US in 1977 impacted fertility, early prenatal care, and later-life outcomes.
 Using county-level drugstore accessibility to approximate test availability, I document significant trend breaks in fertility rates after 1977 among women who had access to drugstores.
 The effects are the strongest for those aged 1529 and concentrated among those with access to abortion services.
 In the long run, women exposed to home pregnancy tests were more likely to delay childbirth, participate in the labor force, and never marry; these women were also less likely to divorce.

-The Benefits of Prenatal Care: Evidence from the SARS Epidemic in Taiwan
+The Impact of Prenatal Care on Maternal and Infant Health: Evidence from the SARS Epidemic in Taiwan

 with Shin-Yi Chou, Hsien-Ming Lien